 Of course, we can distinguish different types of criteria for identifying parts.
 Consider, for instance, the differences between these sorts of parts: (a) a discrete individual part that is detached from anything else, such as my body, which is unconnected to other bodies; (b) an intuitively distinct part of my body, such as my right index finger; (c) a random chunk of my body, such as a square centimeter of flesh near the center of my left calve; (d) the part of my body consisting of the fusion of my left ring finger, right eye, and spleen.
 The principles by which we might classify such different sorts of parts are a matter of discussion and controversy in contemporary metaphysics (see the entry on mereology).
 They obviously have an important bearing on the grounds for Hui Shi’s monism, since it may well be the case that arbitrary human convention is not the only basis for drawing distinctions between things and kinds of things.

-17. Graham's conclusions, first published in 1957 and reprinted in his (1990), have been widely accepted by European and American scholars but almost completely ignored by scholars writing in Chinese.
+17. Graham’s conclusions, first published in 1957 and reprinted in his (1990), have been widely accepted by European and American scholars but almost completely ignored by scholars writing in Chinese.
 His arguments are not unassailable.
 In philology knockdown arguments are rare, and he perhaps overstates the force of some of his evidence.
-But the parallels between the dubious parts of the Gongsun Longzi and the Mohist Canons and Explanations are truly extensive.
-They incorporate even phrases with scribal errors that presumably had not yet occurred during the lifetime of the historical Gongsun Longzi, since the later Mohist texts should be roughly contemporaneous with him.
+But the parallels between the dubious parts of the Gongsun Longzi and the Mohist Canons and Explanations are extensive.
+They incorporate even phrases with scribal errors that presumably had not yet occurred during the lifetime of the historical Gongsun Long, since the later Mohist texts should be roughly contemporaneous with him.
 Given the parallels, it would be a miraculous coincidence if these parts of the Gongsun Longzi had not been assembled from bits of the Canons.
-When we then consider the nonsensical, banal content of the three questionable dialogues, by far the best explanation of Graham's observations is that they are forgeries.
+When we then consider the nonsensical, banal content of the three questionable dialogues, by far the best explanation of Graham’s observations is that they are forgeries.
 For a range of other views on the text, see the essays collected in Suter, Indraccolo, and Behr, eds.
 (2020).
 For an intriguing development of Graham’s view, along with that of the Chinese scholar Shen Youding, see Suter (2020).

 18. In the version of the story found in the Annals (1.4), Confucius is one-upped by Laozi, who alone demonstrates the highest level of impartiality.
 A Chu man loses his bow and says, “A Chu person lost it, a Chu person will find it.
 Why bother looking for it?”
 Confucius comments, “Omit the ‘Chu’ and it’ll be admissible.”
 Laozi rejoins, “Omit the ‘person’ and it’ll be admissible.”